-Do we even need to go to court?
+Served with divorce papers?
+Now What?
+Do we need to go to court?

-Once we do that, we may have an option to attend mediation.
-Mediation is required on all cases before a final trial is heard before the judge, but most of the times it is very helpful to have the parties mediate as soon as we get started and obtain financial information about the parties and their divorce situation.
+After this phase, there may be an option to attend mediation.
+Mediation is required on all cases before a final trial is heard in front of the judge, but usually it is helpful to have the parties mediate as soon as possible to obtain financial information about both parties and understand the divorce situation.